vhaghani26/epigenerate/comethyl.md

 ### Second `srun` Session

+Although the instructions allow for you to run Comethyl using `srun`, you may be able to run this on your local computer, as it is not resource intensive and the visualization aspect of Rstudio may be helpful.
+Down the line, the Genome Center HPC will have better options for visualization.
+That is currently (and unfortunately) not the case.
+If you choose to do it on your local computer, you will need to `scp` or `rsync` the `sample_info.xlsx` file you created as well as the `Modules.rds` file generated after you submit the SLURM script.
+You will also need to install the necessary packages (`tidyverse` and `comethyl`), which may be a pain depending on how up-to-date or out-of-date your R version is.
+Because R really likes to have dependency issues with any updates, I still advise using the Conda environment on `epigenerate` for consistency across your software versions, but you are still free to run it on your own computer if you're in a bind or having issues with `epigenerate`.

 24. Once your SLURM job finishes, initiate another `srun` session, activate the environment, and restart R:

 ```